-When I click off to the side in the white space, I can see a preview of that record down below.
+When I click off to the side in the white space, I can see a preview of that record below.

 Let’s say I want to extract a single value from this record, and I don’t want to expand the entire record.
 I just want to retrieve the name.